nimo-labs/forgejo-host/README.md

 # FAQ
 1. *Everything was running fine, I killed the act container and now it wont run.*

-The tokens issued by Forgejo are currently one use only, once a runner has registered the token it can't be used again.
+The tokens issued by Forgejo are currently single use only, once a runner has registered the token it can't be used again.
 There is currently no mechanism to store the .runner file created by Act, so you will have to generate a new token and update the docker-compose file.

 2. *Whenever I try to run a workflow or use a container from the registry I get `http: server gave HTTP response to HTTPS client`*